What Is Impact Aid?

 - Indian Trust, Treaty and Alaska Native Claims Settlement Act (ANCSA) Lands

 - Federal properties such as national parks and Army Corps of Engineers projects and Federal facilities such as national laboratories and VA hospitals

 The Basics of Impact Aid

 The Impact Aid Program, signed into law by President Harry Truman in 1950, is the nation’s oldest K-12 Federal education program.
+Last fall, the Senate and House introduced celebratory resolutions commemorating the 70th Anniversary of the program.
 Nationwide, approximately 1,200 school districts enrolling more than 11 million students benefit from Impact Aid funding, which is appropriated annually by Congress.
 The program has not been fully funded since 1969.

 The Impact Aid Program is the only K-12 Federal education program that is not forward funded.
 This means a delay in appropriations – caused by a Continuing Resolution (CR) or a government shutdown – has an immediate impact on Impact Aid recipient school districts.
 Without a payment early in the school year, some districts may have difficulty funding day-to-day operations, instructional expenditures, utility payments, or payroll.

 Impact Aid funding is direct, locally controlled and flexible.
 All Impact Aid funds appropriated annually by Congress are disbursed directly to school districts – bypassing state involvement.
 They can be used for any general fund purpose, such as instructional materials, salaries, transportation, technology or capital needs.
 All decisions on how Impact Aid funds are spent are made locally.
 This flexibility and local control allows school district leaders to target funds supporting all students wherever the needs are greatest.